sighupio/fury-getting-started/fury-on-eks/README.md

 In Step 3, alongside the distribution, you have deployed Kubernetes ingresses to expose underlying services at the following HTTP routes:

 - `forecastle.fury.info`
+- `gpm.fury.info`
 - `grafana.fury.info`
 - `opensearch-dashboards.fury.info`

 To access the ingresses more easily via the browser, configure your local DNS to resolve the ingresses to the internal load balancer IP:

-1. Get the address of the internal load balancer:
+1. Get the IP address of the internal load balancer:

 ```bash
 dig $(kubectl get svc ingress-nginx -n ingress-nginx --no-headers | awk '{print $4}')